dankamongmen/notcurses/README.md

   mutate different ncplanes in different threads.
-* NCURSES has thread-ignorant and thread-semi-safe versions, trace-enabled and traceless versions, and versions with and without support for wide characters. notcurses is one library: no tracing, wide characters, thread safety.
+* NCURSES has thread-ignorant and thread-semi-safe versions, trace-enabled and traceless versions, and versions with and without support for wide characters. notcurses is one library: no tracing, UTF-8, thread safety.

 ### Features missing relative to NCURSES